Satellite images show North Korea upgrading nuclear facility

 "North Korea has had a decade-long nuclear testing sequence where they have presumably learned a lot about designs," he told CNN.
 "They probably do not need full blown tests to go into serial production of warheads.
 And they can improve components and perfect designs with subcritical and hydrodynamic tests which we wouldn't be able to monitor or detect."

-Ultimately, 38 North's analysis of these images provides a realistic look at the current state of North Korea's nuclear program amid talks with the US and the challenges facing negotiators tasked with achieving denuclearization -- a process for which Secretary of State Mike Pompeo has refused to offer a timeline.
+Ultimately, 38 North's analysis of these images provides a realistic look at the current state of North Korea's nuclear program amid talks with the US and the challenges facing negotiators tasked with achieving denuclearization -- a process for which Pompeo has refused to offer a timeline.

 "We should remain skeptical that North Korea's nuclear calculus has changed dramatically.
 Every indication since the beginning of the year is that Pyongyang is seeking to exploit diplomacy to its advantage, including by continuing to improve its arsenal," Mount told CNN.

-"Halting a clearly-defined list of weapons activities should be the first step in negotiations," he said.
+"Halting a clearly-defined list of weapons activities should be the first step in negotiations."

+"What is needed now is sustained and direct negotiations between the two sides on a framework for phased steps on denuclearization, as well as concrete steps toward a peace regime on the Korean peninsula," according to Kingston Reif, director for disarmament and threat reduction policy at the Arms Control Association.

+"So far, such a framework has not been established.
+In other words, there is no 'deal,'" he said.